-Laboratories, resulting in the issuance of an order to CNL to implement changes to CNL's security program at the site.
-CNL continued to develop and implement a revised program that were intended to address deficiencies, with full implementation being deployed as of May 1, 2020.
-However, in June 202, Whiteshell Laboratories had to revert back to compensatory measures as a result of the May 2020 Order in Council that amended the Regulations Prescribing Certain Firearms and Other Weapons, Components and Parts of Weapons, Accessories, Cartridge Magazines, Ammunition and Projectiles as Prohibited or Restricted under the Criminal Code of Canada.
+Stemming from the review of the 2018 ROR review, the MMF raised concerns both about ongoing safety concerns at Whiteshell Laboratories, as well as CNL and CNSC's commitment to address these concerns.
+Specifically, in 2018, CNSC staff raised concern regarding CNL's security program at Whiteshell Laboratories, resulting in the issuance of an Order-in-Council to CNL to implement changes to CNL's security program at the site.
+CNL continued to develop and implement a revised program that was intended to address deficiencies, with full implementation being deployed as of May 1, 2020.
+However, in June 2020, Whiteshell Laboratories had to revert back to compensatory measures as a result of the May 2020 Order in Council that amended the Regulations Prescribing Certain Firearms and Other Weapons, Components and Parts of Weapons, Accessories, Cartridge Magazines, Ammunition and Projectiles as Prohibited or Restricted under the Criminal Code of Canada.
 This required CNL to conduct additional training and procurement of equipment to meeting the new requirements imposed by the Order in Council.
 Final implementation of the program was conducted in late 2020.
 However, in 2021, CNSC staff identified areas of improvement in the implementation of the security program once again related to the equipment and training used by the Tactical Response Force.
 Although at no point was radioactive material considered at risk, it resulted in CNL's Security program to be considered "below expectations" in 2018, 2019, and 2021.

 The MMF is pleased to see that CNL has made significant progress as it relates to the implementation and maintenance of its Security program for Whiteshell Laboratories.
-We recognize that Bill C-21 outlining changes to the Nuclear Safety and Control Act is currently open for public consultation.
-This Bill if passed would alter provisions and requirements for facilities such as Whiteshell Laboratories to acquire, possess, transfer and dispose of firearms, prohibited weapons and prohibited devices.
-It is our expectation that CNL will adapt the Security Program for Whiteshell Laboratories as appropriate to maintain compliance with the provisions of Nuclear Safety and Control Act, and ensure Whiteshell Laboratories can maintain its Satisfactory rating.
+We recognize that Bill C-21 outlining changes to the Nuclear Safety and Control Act has been adopted as of December 2023.
+This Bill alters provisions and requirements for facilities such as Whiteshell Laboratories to acquire, possess, transfer and dispose of firearms, prohibited weapons and prohibited devices.
+It is our expectation that CNL will adapt the Security Program for Whiteshell Laboratories as appropriate to maintain compliance with the provisions of Nuclear Safety and Control Act and ensure Whiteshell Laboratories maintains its Satisfactory rating.